 Of course, there’s every chance you might get lucky and avoid hitting anything, but the statistics are not in your favor.

 The CGA reports that an essential utility line is damaged every six seconds in the USA, all because people failed to check whether the area was clear.

 The consequences of hitting a buried service

-Of course, it goes without saying that if you strike an essential cable, you risk cutting off supply not only to your own home but to your entire community.
+Of course, it goes without saying that if you strike an essential cable when installing your driveway, you risk cutting off supply not only to your own home but to your entire community.